 Second stimulus check: will there be an additional payment in August?

-Both the Democrats and Donald Trump have expressed their preference for a more generous package.
+Both the Democrats and Trump have expressed their preference for a more generous package.
 The US president has one eye very much on the November elections and is keenly aware that his popularity has fallen even among his hardcore support base as a result of the coronavirus crisis, unrest across the country following the death of George Floyd in May and an economic downturn akin to the Great Depression.
 Trump has even suggested postponing the presidential elections, although the incumbent's concerns over the November poll are largely based on his mistrust of the US postal voting system.

 Despite Republican desire to limit the size of the stimulus spend, a second round of stimulus checks has been included in the HEALS Act proposal, with likely similar conditions to the first round.

 The same income criteria for the stimulus checks will be in place as was for the CARES Act ($1,200 per adult with adjusted gross income up to $75,000, tapering down to zero above $99,000.
 For married couples filing jointly the threshold is $150,000 tapering down to $198,000.)

 The Democratic HEROES Act lays out similar provisions for a second round of checks.

 Whether there will be a second round of stimulus check in August now rests on one of two scenarios: firstly, a deal being reached between Democrats and Republicans on Capitol Hill, which seems unlikely with the Senate in recess, or Trump wielding another executive order to speed the process along.

 The first CARES Act was passed by the Senate on 25 March, it passed the House the next day and was signed by President Trump on 27 March.
 The very first stimulus checks arrived in people’s bank accounts on the weekend of 11 and 12 of April, meaning there is a lag time of around two weeks from the bill becoming law to people receiving payments.
 The first big round of payments actually hit people’s banks on 15 April.